 “Our chief cause to be thankful could be and should be in the knowledge that we as an American people are going to remain at peace.
 That those who live in this country of ours are now so wise and so shock proofed against propaganda that we are not liable to go off half cocked again and go sailing away as fools where angels fear to tread.
 We are becoming less and less an hysterical nation and no matter how high our indignation rises or how far our sympathies carry there are enough among us to keep us down to a rock bottom level and on an even keel so that we can not drop overboard into the messy sea of bombs and shrapnel.”

-Well, we all know how that ended.
+We all know how that ended.
 Just over two years later, America entered World War II and that messy sea of bombs and shrapnel in Europe and the Pacific.
 Millions of men and women left their homes to serve their country stateside and overseas.
-Some would never come home.
+Many would never come home.

-Even so, as a united America with all 48 states celebrating Thanksgiving on the fourth Thursday of November in 1942 — after Congress made it official — the News found more reasons to be thankful.
+Even so, with all 48 states in 1942 celebrating Thanksgiving on the fourth Thursday of November — after Congress made it official — the News found more reasons to be thankful.

 “Those who have their loved ones absent must content themselves with the thought that they can be proud that they have men-folks sure and capable to do their parts in the conflict, to fight for their land,” the News published in its Nov.
 27, 1942 editorial.